chrisurf/docker-mysql/readme.md

 **phpmyadmin**

 So what if you want to get a bigger picture of everything goign on in your database serve?
 How to visualize all databases, tables, rows, etc. in a easier to digest way?
-Or let`s check, if there is a way to create all this stuff a little easier?
+Or let`s check, if there is a way to create all this stuff a little easier eg. add a couple of data rows in your test table?
 Well you guest it, phpmyadmin got you covered.
 This is a webbased databases administration tool that provides a GUI to manage databases, tables and great other features.
 Now that you have the docker container running, you can acces phpmyadmin from your web browser with the following link:
 [http://localhost:8081](http://localhost:8081)

 **Basic Docker commands**